raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

   //=> All 9 tests passing
 ```

 There are also inessential decorators, of course.
-For example regexen have a postfix `*` character to reprepresent `kleene*`.
+For example regexen have a postfix `*` character to represent `kleene*`.
 But they also support a postfix `+` to represent the `kleene+` decorator that takes a recognizer as an argument, and returns a recognizer that matches sentences consisting of _one_ or more sentences its argument recognizes:

 ```javascript
 verify(/^[Aa]+$/, {